pedrosanchezito/lewagon/03-Back-end/01-Flask-CRUD/README.md

 pipenv --python 3.7
 pipenv install flask gunicorn
 touch wsgi.py
-stt # Open Sublime Text in the current folder.
+subl . # Open Sublime Text in the current folder.
 ```

 Curious what packages Flask is relying on?
 Run this in your terminal: